1st Reading – Malachi 1:14b-2:2b, 8-10

-The prophecy opens with a divine self-identification.
-This is based on God’s universal kingship, transcending the borders of Israel.
+The prophecy opens with a divine self-identification based on God’s universal kingship.
+His dominion transcends the borders of Israel.

 “LORD of hosts” evokes military imagery; hosts (tsâbâ’) are army divisions.
 When used in the title for God, it usually refers to a vast company of celestial warriors.
 It calls to mind the cosmic war that God waged against evil, the battle in which God was victorious (see Psalm 24:9-11).
 The title was also used of God during wars against other nations, when God was believed to be the commander of the army of Israel (2 Samuel 5:10).